 |ExtractAsyncData||Extracts user data from the DC signing service response.|

 |SignAsyncEnd||Completes the asynchronous signing operation.|

 |SignExternal||Signs the document using an external signing facility.|

 |Update||Updates a signature.|

-The following is the full list of the events fired by the component with short descriptions.
+The following is the full list of the events fired by the module with short descriptions.
 Click on the links for further details.

 |DecryptionInfoNeeded||Requests decryption information during decryption, signing, or validation.|